shubhammit21/Assignment/README.md

 # Assignment
-Email verification natural number and palindromic
+ Assignment is about Email verification natural number and palindromic